githubinsu/Cross-Selling/README.md

 ## Objective
 The goal of this project is to use category purchase history to segment customers and make cross-selling and up-selling recommendations.
 Based on the needs of the sales team, we aim to make product recommendations to high-potential customers to encourage cross-selling and up-selling and reduce customer churn.

+## Data Description
+I have utilized publicly available sales data, which has been anonymized and processed for the purpose of analysis.
+The dataset contains transaction data, where each row represents an individual order and the columns include information such as Order Date, Customer ID, Product Number, Price, Sector, Category, and Subcategory.

 ## Method
 The code follows several steps to achieve this goal: